 - The variety of products they allow you to trade

 - How easy will it be for you to transfer your money in to start and transfer the money out

 - How intuitive is the interface

-One of my friend told me that Interactive Brokers (IBKR) are in the midst of setting up their Singapore office.
+One of my friends told me that Interactive Brokers (IBKR) are in the midst of setting up their Singapore office.
 They are probably in the process of getting the necessary license through MAS to operate in Singapore.

-My friend did a check in ACRA (that is diligent of him) and it seems they really did setup this year.
+My friend did a check-in ACRA (that is diligent of him) and it seems they really did set up this year.

 Subsequently, a reader from Telegram group informed me that Interactive Brokers have posted an ad on LinkedIn looking for a role in Singapore:

 Interactive Brokers was in Singapore but this time around, maybe they are looking for something more.

 Update 29 Oct 2019: Interactive Brokers to Get Capital Markets Service License to Operate in Singapore

 Interactive brokers have announced that they received in-principal approval from Monetary Authority of Singapore (MAS) for a Capital Markets Service license in September.